MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![image about how a change in a step name updates the m script](media/query-folding-basics/change-step-name.png)

-While it is recommended to leverage the Power Query Editor to create all or most of M script for you, you can manually add or modify pieces of your M code.
+While it is recommended to leverage the Power Query Editor to create all or most of the M script for you, you can manually add or modify pieces of your M code.
 You can learn more about the M language from the [official docs site for the language](https://docs.microsoft.com/powerquery-m/).

 >[!NOTE]
 > M Script or M code are terms used for any code that uses the M Language.
 In the context of this article, M Script also refers to the code found inside a Power Query query and accessible through the Advanced Editor window in the View tab and also through the script view in the formula bar.